leecaochang/mesa-core/documents/MESA-Specification.md

 Operational boundaries are machine-readable policy declarations.
 They describe how an entity should be treated by AI agents.
 A conforming agent SHOULD respect them.
 A Level 3 server in `enforced` mode MUST reject service calls that violate them.

+**Matching is exact against canonical identifiers.** When a Level 3 server evaluates a service call against `declared_limits`, `temporal_constraints`, or predicates, it compares service names, parameter names, entity IDs, and discrete state values as exact strings against their canonical Home Assistant forms (`domain.service` service names, canonical entity IDs, canonical state strings).
+MESA normalises only canonical Home Assistant boolean state conventions (`on`/`off` read as `true`/`false`); it does not normalise aliases, casing, or other equivalent encodings at evaluation time.
+Host implementations MUST canonicalise incoming service calls and entity state before evaluation: a call presented in a non-canonical form (for example `unlock` instead of `lock.unlock`, or a boolean `false` where the entity state string is `off`) will not match the boundary intended to govern it and would pass evaluation unconstrained.
+This canonicalisation is a precondition for the enforcement guarantees in Section 3.

 ### 6.1 Boundary Schema

 | Field | Type | Required | Description |